centrahq/api-documentation/source/reference/stable/order-api/create-return.md

           :required: false
           :default: false

      - Set to `true` to use Shipping cost from Shipment.
+You cannot provide shippingCost at the same time this option is used.

    * - ``returnCost``